 How to keep track of the details to prevent common hospital mistakes

-How to prepare for care at home after the hospital stay and keep your loved one from going back!
+How to prepare for care at home after the hospital stay and keep a loved one from going back

 2. When the Care Plan Becomes an End-of-Life Plan